 The more we learn, the less we know

-In the face of all the evidence that I can’t market-time, pick winners or even trust myself, passive investing is the only strategy I feel confident enough to stake my financial future on.
+In the face of all the evidence that I can’t market-time, pick winners or even trust myself, passive investing using index funds is the only strategy I feel confident enough to stake my financial future on.